-ers Treasury sought concerned how to finance fiscal spending, as opposed to what fiscal spending to undertake.
+Overall, the Treasury's efforts to expand its budgetary financing authority during the early and mid-twentieth century were mostly successful and largely uncontroversial.
+This was in large part because the powers Treasury sought concerned how to finance fiscal spending, as opposed to what fiscal spending to undertake.
 In contrast, whereas the Treasury today enjoys greater discretion over financing operations than it did a century ago, the same cannot be said with regards to the President's discretion over spending authority.

-Perhaps the most significant twentieth century example of Congress rebuking the President for deviating from its fiscal directives was the Congressional Budget and Impoundment Control Act of 1974 (Impoundment Act), which was passed in direct response to President Nixon's decision in 1973 to "impound" approximately \$14.7 billion of Congressionally appropriated funds and effectively terminate a number of long-standing nonmilitary programs.
-Among other things, the Impoundment Act prohibited the President from future impoundments, and required them instead to submit spending cut proposals to Congress for approval under a budgetary process called "recission."
-24
+Perhaps the most significant twentieth-century example of Congress rebuking the President for deviating from its fiscal directives was the Congressional Budget and Impoundment Control Act of 1974 ("Impoundment Act"), which was passed in direct response to President Nixon's decision in 1973 to "impound" approximately \$14.7 billion of congressionally appropriated funds and effectively terminate a number of longstanding nonmilitary programs.39 Among other things, the Impoundment Act prohibited the President from future impoundments, and required them instead to submit spending cut proposals to Congress for approval under a budgetary process called "rescission."

-Prior to 1920, the Presidential impoundment power had been invoked on only two occasions.25 In 1803, Thomas Jefferson informed Congress that he had declined to spend approximately \$50,000 in appropriated funds for the construction of a number of gunboats.26 In contrast to Nixon, however, Jefferson was careful to justify his decision as a mere "delay" in spending, warranted by the "favorable and peaceful turn of affairs on the Mississippi."27 Moreover, the following year he promptly released the funds from impoundment, and spent them in accordance with Congress's original wishes.28
+Prior to 1920, the Presidential impoundment power had been invoked on only two occasions.41 In 1803, Thomas Jefferson informed Congress that he had declined to spend approximately \$50,000 in appropriated funds for the construction of a